kabiiQ/FBK/README.md

 # Self-Hosting

 FBK has been converted to [Docker](https://www.docker.com/) as of FBK version 2.2.
-As a result, it is now much easier to run the bot on your own PC/server.
+As a result, it is now feasible to run the bot on your own PC/server, though basic understanding of the tech is still required.

-This is useful if you want to contribute/debug, or just run your own private instance ("self-hosting"), but will not be fully supported.
+This is useful if you want to contribute/debug, or just run your own private instance ("self-hosting").

 The process for self-hosting is now documented on the wiki page here: **[Self-Hosting](https://github.com/kabiiQ/FBK/wiki/Self-Hosting)**